Seeed-Studio/wiki-documents/docs/Wio-RP2040-with-Arduino-WIFI.md

 ![](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/window8.png)

-### **Cominicate with NetAssist**
+### **Communicate with NetAssist**

-Now we try using computer to build a TCP server to send or receive massages through [NetAssist](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/NetAssist.exe).
+Now we try using a computer to build a TCP server to send or receive messages through [NetAssist](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/NetAssist.exe).

 #### **Configure the TCP server**

-- Double click downloaded '.exe' file and open NetAssist.
+- Double click the downloaded '.exe' file and open NetAssist.

 - Select 'TCP Server' in the upper left corner to set the 'Protocol'.

 - Fill in the 'Local host addr' and 'Local host port' below.

-- Once all set up, click 'Open' to enter the Server.
+- Once all is set up, click 'Open' to enter the Server.

 !!!Note
     The **'Local host addr'** and **'Local host port'** here are improtant as well as the **'topic'** in MQTT.
-You wouldn't get the massage unless these parameters are the same as the code.
+You wouldn't get the message unless these parameters are the same as the code.

 ![](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/window9.png)

-**Preparations have been completed, the TCP server is set up.**
+Preparations have been completed and the MQTT server is set up.
+Now we are going to upload the code.

+#### **Arduino code with NetAssist**

 !!!Note
     If this is your first time using Arduino, we highly recommend you to refer to [Getting Started with Arduino](https://wiki.seeedstudio.com/Getting_Started_with_Arduino/).